-Saving your points for first class and business class seats is another way to get the most value from each point.
-Singapore Airlines is a popular option for booking flights on Singapore Airlines.
+Saving your points for first-class and business-class seats is another way to get the most value from each point.
+Singapore Airlines is a popular option for booking flights Singapore Airlines.
 You can also book partner flights on United Airlines for fewer points than transferring your points directly to United.

 Aer Lingus to Dublin